munificent/craftinginterpreters/book/calls-and-functions.md

 </aside>

-So over in the VM, we create an array of these CallFrame structs up front and treat it like a stack, like we do with the Value array:
+So over in the VM, we create an array of these CallFrame structs up front and treat it as a stack, like we do with the value array:

 ^code frame-array (1 before, 1 after)